Cartagena, Colombia: Infrastructure

-Transportation
+In terms of both passenger and freight transport, at domestic and international level, combining air and water transport, Cartagena of Indias is globally-known as the Hub of the Caribbean due to its strategic geographical position in the Americas, linked to its major economical importance (mainly tourism services and shipyard industry).

+Transport

 As the commercial and touristic hub of the country, the city has many transportation facilities, particularly in the seaport, air, and fluvial areas.

+Buses

 In 2003, the city started building Transcaribe, a mass transit system.
 In 2015 the system began operating in the city.
 Taxis are also a prevalent form of public transportation and there is a bus terminal connecting the city to other cities along the coast and in Colombia.

+Cartagena has problems of traffic congestion.

+Rail

+A commuter train connecting Cartagena de Indias with other cities in the Colombian Caribbean coast is under planning, plus an Atlantic-Pacific inter-oceanic rail connection as an alternative to the Panama Channel.

 Roads

 The city is linked to the northern part of the Caribbean Region through roads 90 and 90A, more commonly called Central Caribbean Road.
 This road passes through Barranquilla, Santa Marta and Riohacha ending in Paraguachón, Venezuela and continues with Venezuelan numeration all the way to Caracas.
 Taxis in the city perimeter do not have fare meters.

 The following roads are in the southeast portion of the city:

 Road 25: Going through Turbaco and Arjona, and through the Montes de María when a fork divides it continuing to Sincelejo as National 25 and finally ending in Medellín, and to the east to Valledupar as number 80.

 Road 25 A: Going also to Sincelejo, but avoiding the mountains, connects with Road 25 in the forementioned city.